Lendermarket Review

 According to clause 8.10, investors should do their due diligence about loan originators on Lendermarket.
 Also, investors accept that the Lendermarket does not question any information received from the loan originator.

-This means that the platform does not do much due diligence on the loan originators but accepts all data on an “as is” basis.
+This means the platform does not do much due diligence on the loan originators but accepts all data on an "as is" basis.

 We reached out to Lendermarket and asked for a comment: